Lucodivo/Eccohedra/README.md

   - If you want to skip the validation of glsl shaders, removing any `add_dependencies({target-name} shaders-validation)` in CMakeLists.txt will do the trick.
 - Assets must be baked with the asset_baker before the project can properly be run.
-  - asset_baker source can be found in asset_baker/ in the root directory of the project.
+  - asset_baker source can be found in asset_baker/in the root directory of the project.
-  - asset_baker has hardcoded directories that will work smoothly as long as asset_baker is ran in the root directory of the entire Android project.
+  - asset_baker has hardcoded directories that will work smoothly as long as asset_baker is runs in the root directory of the entire Android project.
   - asset_baker uses a cache system that will re-bake items that have been modified since last they were baked.
+  - asset_baker relies has a dependency on [AMD's Compressinator](https://github.com/GPUOpen-Tools/compressonator) static libraries.
+Unfortunately, this must be compiled or found yourself.
     - (⚠IN PROGRESS⚠)

 ## Screenshots